damiendart/robotinaponcho/static_src/notes/breadmaking.md

 [1]: <https://en.wikipedia.org/wiki/Baker_percentage>

-You'll also need extra flour for kneading, extra olive oil for coating whatever you put your dough in while it proves, and any loaf toppings (I sometimes use poppy seeds but fucking hell they get _everywhere_).
+You'll also need extra flour for kneading, extra olive oil for coating whatever you put your dough in while it proves, and any loaf toppings.

 ### Method